Lekerj/PayRoll-Manager/README.md

 - Negative values
 - Minimum wage violations

-## License

-This project is licensed under the MIT License.

----
-Developed by Ahmed Gara Ali

 ## Personal Practice Objectives

 This project was intentionally designed as a hands-on exercise to practice core Object-Oriented Programming concepts in Java: